16AA-Milsim/discourse-project-uniform/README.md

 Debug Mode can be toggled via the site setting `discourse_project_uniform_debug_enabled`.
 Setting `DEBUG_MODE` at the top of `assets/javascripts/discourse/lib/pu-utils.js` forces it on regardless of the admin value.
 When enabled, the browser console logs renderer events and tooltip hitboxes render as red outlines.

 ## To-Do
+- [ ] Go over all tooltip text to ensure proper line breaks.
+- [ ] Readjust tooltips so they attempt to respect and stay within the uniform canvas, even the lower edge of the canvas.
 - [ ] Change RAMC collar badges to RAMS.
 - [ ] Readjust the collar badges for 16CSMR and 7RHA persective, based on the current parachute reg collar badges.
 - [ ] Tooltips for the parachute regiment collar badges.